 A person injured by a dog bite may be able to collect medical bills, lost income, pain and suffering, and property damage.
 If the dog owner has been held liable for previous dog bites, or the owner's conduct was outrageous in any manner, an injured party may also be able to collect punitive damages (an award of damages meant to punish the dog owner).

 If you have any additional questions about dog bites, please don't hesitate to contact us.
 We are happy to answer any other questions you may have.
-Feel free to call us at (877) 752-2041 or send us an message.
-You may also find additional information about dog bites here.
+Feel free to call us at (877) 752-2041 or send us a message to speak with a San Diego dog bite attorney today.

 If you have questions, need the advice of a trusted counselor, or simply do not know where to turn, our team is here to help.
 Contact us today to schedule a free consultation.